rust-lang/rfcs/text/0000-min-rust-version.md

 - `rust="stable"` can be published only with a stable toolchain, though not necessarily with the latest one.
 Cargo will insert toolchain version before publishing the crate as was described in the "guide-level explanation".
-- `rust="nightly"` can be published only with a nightly toolchain.
+- `rust="nightly: *"` can be published only with a nightly toolchain.
 If finer grained "nightly: ..." (see "nightly versions" section) is selected, then one of the selected Nightly versions will have to be used.
 - `rust="1.30"` can be published only with (stable) Rust 1.30, even if it's